Brodie’s Comin’ – Westbrook, Thunder Determined to be Back Better

 While Westbrook will focus inward – on all aspects of his game and in particular the three-point shooting – the Thunder’s leader will also be the man on the front lines of trying to solve the team’s consistency issue from last season.
 Westbrook’s relentless spirit and drive towards winning is the factor that will have the greatest impact on how the team as a whole returns next season.

-With Paul George, Jerami Grant, Raymond Felton, Corey Brewer and Josh Huestis hitting free agency and Nick Collison retiring, the roster is somewhat up in the air at present.
-Once Westbrook knows who will be running alongside himself, Steven Adams, Andre Roberson and others, he’ll be able to set his sights on getting the team completely on the same page heading into training camp.
+Paul George, Jerami Grant and Raymond Felton are all returning, and the Thunder is bringing in Dennis Schröder, Nerlens Noel, Timothé Luwawu-Cabarrot and Abdel Nader.
+With the roster pretty much set, Westbrook will be able to set his sights on getting the team completely on the same page heading into training camp.

 As the point guard and floor general, Westbrook has responsibility draped on his shoulders and a chance to lead the organization to glory as well.
 In the 10 seasons he has patrolled Chesapeake Energy Arena, the Thunder has made the postseason 8 times, and finished 4th or better in the West six times.
 That’s why the players around him, the ones he’s been alongside for years and years, are confident in Westbrook’s ability to lead the Thunder to its greatest heights yet.